AnoukSmet/AnoukSmet/README.md

 📚  Currently immersing myself into the wonderful world of Coding
 👩‍💻  Actively looking for my next challenge
 🐕  Favorite activity...
-Spend time with my dog (apologies to my fiancé!😉 )
+Spend time with my dog (apologies to my partner!😉 )
 🏃‍♀️  Ideal start of the day!
 🎹  Perfect way to clear my head